 Connecting yourself to the options

 The list was made in your opinion of the career choices and about yourself.
-This part requires you to connect with the options and see how well you fit, from others perspective.
+This part requires you to connect with the options and see how well you fit, from other's perspectives.
 You can ask for advice from a career counselor, parents, seniors, and elders or even teachers.

-What does this person goes through the whole day and would I be comfortable in doing similar kind of work?
+What does this person go through the whole day and would I be comfortable doing similar kind of work?
 Soon you will get answers that will help you decide the right career choice.

 Whatever be the decision, follow your heart and be realistic in it.
-Career decisions are basically preparing you for a long haul and you need to have the stamina to endure the journey as well as have an interest in it.
+Choosing a career is basically preparing you for a long haul and you need to have the stamina to endure the journey as well as have an interest in it.